jeez/bpftrace/ANDOID_TODO.md

 DELETE ME DONT PR THIS

+FIXME tabs are being copied to gist with spaces instead of tabs, ugh

 - Get a reproducible build, remaining manual quirks are:
  - argp header, fix this with quilt
  - bcc patches convert from sed to quilt, one for CMakeList, one for linux/types.h